SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 - Atomically store the pointer to the `newTable` in the map.
 - Mark resizing done by atomically storing zero in the `resizing` field.
-- Notify waiters (other goroutines) of the completion of resize operation by invoking `Broadcast` on the `resizeCond`
+- Notify waiters (other goroutines) of the completion of resize operation.

 ### Pending